-STEP ONE: Request Services.
+- STEP ONE: Request Services.
 Call the children's intake line 262-896-3397.
 A service coordinator will ask you questions about your child.
-These questions include, name, age, diagnosis, source of insurance, services you are looking for, etc. They will share basic information about programing and schedule an in-home assessment with you.

-2 STEP TWO: In-home assessment.
+These questions include, name, age, diagnosis, source of insurance, services you are looking for, etc. They will share basic information about programing and schedule an in-home assessment with you. - 2 STEP TWO: In-home assessment.
 This will include paperwork and asking for permission to obtain past records from providers, schools, etc. Helpful documents to have available for the service coordinator would be assessments which include diagnosis, education plans and anything speaking to your child's functioning.
-They will also ask many questions about your child's functioning within the home and school settings.

-3 STEP THREE: Functional screen.
+They will also ask many questions about your child's functioning within the home, school, and community settings. - 3 STEP THREE: Functional screen.
 The service coordinator uses an online tool to determine functional eligibility.
-Once the functional screen is completed the service coordinator will discuss which programs your child may be eligible for and determine with your input which programs to pursue.

-STEP FOUR: Referrals to the program(s) your child is found functionally eligible for.
-Once the service coordinator has met with you and determined which programs you are interested in pursing, the service coordinator will make the referrals to those programs.
+Once the functional screen is completed the service coordinator will discuss which programs your child may be eligible for and determine with your input which programs to pursue. - STEP FOUR: Referrals to the program(s) your child is found functionally eligible for.
+Once the service coordinator has met with you and determined which programs you are interested in pursuing, the service coordinator will discuss how referrals to each individual program will occur.
+Program staff will help guide families through enrollment into programing.

-5 STEP FIVE: Additional Providers.
-Individual providers or program staff will reach out to you, the parent/guardian, to complete the specific steps to enroll in each program.
-This may include being assigned another team member and creating a plan for services.

-CHILDERN'S LONG TERM SUPPORT WAIVER (CLTS)
+CHILDREN'S LONG TERM SUPPORT WAIVER (CLTS)